 Armaggon can go first.
 Originally created for the Archie comic book series Teenage Mutant Ninja Turtles Adventures by the book’s writer Stephen Murphy and TMNT co-creator Peter Laird the shark debuted in the book’s spin off Mighty Mutanimals before being a main villain in the fan favourite arc ‘The Future Shark Trilogy’ in Adventures proper.
 Unsurprisingly he’s a shark from the future, and wants to take over the world (of course!); this version also appeared as a playable character in the Super Nintendo version of TMNT: Tournament Fighters and is the basis for the version who appeared in the more recent multiplatform video game TMNT: Mutants in Manhattan.
 For the current Nickelodeon cartoon Armaggon is retooled as an alien bounty hunter who’s hired by Lord Dregg, I was going to make a ‘joke’ about the Nicktoon playing really fast and loose with the characters it takes ‘inspiration’ from but I suppose there’s really nothing to say that Armaggon wasn’t an alien or was once a bounty hunter in Archie I suppose.
 Voiced by Ron fucking Perlman (yes, THAT Ron Perlman, fucking Hellboy) he debuted in the season four episode The Outlaw Armaggon and is currently in the belly of a Scorpinoid, still being eaten by a big beastie didn’t stop Tiger Claw and that Beastie was in another dimension so even though Turtlepedia lists him as deceased I’m not overly convinced.

-Armaggon’s figure isn’t the right colours, I don’t think they even looked at the character model actually; this isn’t new for Playmates of course – remember General Tragg? – and at least he looks like he does in the cartoon otherwise - remember Napoleon Bonafrog?
+Armaggon’s figure isn’t the right colours, I don’t think they even looked at the character model actually; this isn’t new for Playmates of course – remember General Tragg? – and at least the shark looks like he does in the cartoon otherwise - remember Napoleon Bonafrog?
 The sculpt is actually really quite swanky, he’s got loads of veins, little bits of tech and a shitload of rivets that must have driven some poor sculptor mad and almost definitely gave them serious wanker’s cramp.
 Your lack of self-abuse the night you sculpted Armaggon’s helmet is appreciated mystery sculptor, it’s appreciated greatly.
 His paint’s trying to be professional but not quite reaching it, it kind of feels like a really talented 13 year old painted him, they’re mostly there but not quite, especially where his helmet meets his head, it’s such a shit job I actually took a special picture of it:

 Kids plaster mould kits are painted better than this, well they would be if kids still painted plaster mould kits and didn’t just use drawing apps on tablets, I’m so oooold.
 Ticking off the third and final essential thing I have to mention every time, Playmates really feel like they’re trying to put more effort into articulating the non-Turtles figures, Armaggon can’t bend his knees or elbows because everyone knows man sharks can’t do that, but he has ball joints at the shoulders and crotch, really satisfyingly chunky hinges at his ankles (so much fun to use) and swivels at his wrists.
 Plus his awesome wanker’s cramp inducing shark helmet is hinged and thus can chomp, this is also so much fun.
 I really like fiddling with Armaggon (oh for a better phrasing) - he’s chunky, he’s fun to pose, he chomps, he’s like a smaller Street Shark and I mean that as a huge compliment, so while he fails two out of the three standard action figure review tests he passes the most important test of all – he’s a cool toy.